November 2020 Start

 We are committed to continuous professional development and have wide-ranging training and development opportunities.
 We are also mindful of the competing demands people face in their lives and are happy to consider part-time applications.
 If you are not familiar with Oxfordshire, we would recommend that you take a look at: Living in Oxfordshire – Information for Teachers

-We are seeking to appoint a skilled, ambitious and innovative teacher to join a successful and progressive RE team within the Humanities Faculty from September 2020.
+We are seeking to appoint a skilled, ambitious and innovative teacher to join a successful and progressive RE team within the Humanities Faculty.
 We are a strong team which values working with young people and promoting students’ lasting enthusiasm for RE.
 We would welcome a team player who is keen to work and plan collaboratively and contribute to a strong culture of sharing best practice, resources and ideas.
 This exciting post offers teaching across KS3-5.

 RE at Cheney School is a highly valued subject and all students take the full course GCSE (Eduqas A).
 The Philosophy and Ethics A Level is a popular course and students have often gone to study Philosophy related courses at A Level.
 We make the most of our close links with the city of Oxford and are able to offer various extra-curricular opportunities such as talks and debates.